isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_Dev_Nov.rst

 In our case, we have a single genomic position, and within that position we can list different alternate variants.
-In the example, the reference G is replaced by either an A or a C, and you can see this list in the column names 'alternate\_bases.alt', 'alternate\_bases.AC', etc.
+In the example, the reference G is replaced by either an A or a C, and you can see this list in the column names 'alternate_bases.alt', 'alternate_bases.AC', etc.

 ***Unnesting BigQuery tables to query repeated fields ***

-Querying multiple independently repeated fields or calculating the cross product of such fields requires "flattening" the BigQuery records.
+Querying multiple independently repeated fields or calculating the cross product of such fields requires "flattening" of the BigQuery records.
 You may have seen error messages like "Cannot query the cross product of repeated fields ..." from BigQuery in such scenarios. `*Google Genomics* <https://github.com/googlegenomics/gcp-variant-transforms/blob/master/docs/flattening_table.md>`__